Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 💡Below is a breakdown of standard M&A fees.
 To get specific pricing for our M&A advisory, valuations and transaction opinion at Eton, reach out to us directly here.

-Your M&A advisory fee is made up of four possible components.
+Your M&A advisory fees are usually made up of four components.

 Those are the: